offalynne/Input/docs/latest/Gamepad-Troubleshooting.md

-# Gamepad Operation
+# Gamepad Troubleshooting

 ---

-_The following recommendations should ease configuring USB and Bluetooth console controllers for operation on desktop and mobile platforms.
-If you implement Input in your project, consider passing this information on to your players._
+?> The following recommendations should ease configuring USB and Bluetooth console controllers for operation on desktop and mobile platforms.
+If you implement Input in your project, consider passing this information on to your players.

 &nbsp;